ZDavila-tech/Conways-Game-of-Life/README.md

 - Customizable Settings (Grid Size, Color, Text Color, etc.)
 - Import Initial Game Board Patterns
 - Choose Finite or Torodial Universie Types

-Executable (demo) of the game is in the x64/Debug folder.